 In this stylish and sophisticated thriller, antiques appraiser/swindler Nick Brink and his hustler boyfriend Clay Guillory flee New York City for a new hunting ground: the grand palazzos of Venice.The criminal couple is determined to pull off the get-rich-quick con of a lifetime: selling a huge collection of bogus antiques to a wealthy American expatriate.
 But Nick and Clay are risking far more than they think, and in Venice death is only a gondola cruise away.

-Alexis Hall (a consistently good genre fiction author) broke into the mainstream with this romatic comedy.
-The novel follows Luc O'Donnell, the son of a famous rock star, as he works to rehabilitate his tattered media image with the help of uptight barrister, Oliver Blackwood.
-As Luc and Oliver enter into a fake-dating agreement, there are many fun allusions to classic British rom-coms such as Bridget Jones’s Diary, but this book is very much its own quirky creation.
+Alexis Hall broke into the mainstream with this romantic comedy.
+The novel follows Luc O'Donnell, the son of a famous rock star, as he works to rehabilitate his tattered media image with the help of uptight barrister Oliver Blackwood.
+As Luc and Oliver enter into a fake-dating agreement, there are many fun allusions to classic British rom-com such as Bridget Jones’s Diary, but this book is very much its own quirky creation.

 Three women in modern Japan confront self-perceptions as they are faced with societal pressures about image, marriage, bearing children and old age.
 As women have more life choices, Kawakami's writing style and form are unique in presenting universal issues that women deal with more frequentlyl than ever before.

 When a city has been around long enough, it comes alive...literally.
 Hong Kong, São Paolo, and other great cities have all gone through the process, and now it's New York's turn.
 But as New York awakens, something goes wrong, and its avatars—five humans personifying the five buroughs—must fight an ancient evil to prevent the destruction of their beloved city.